Bighorn sheep: Former subspecies

-Current
+Current subspecies

 Starting in 1993, Ramey and colleagues, using DNA testing, have shown this division into seven subspecies is largely illusory.
 Most scientists currently recognize three subspecies of bighorn.
-This taxonomy is supported by the most extensive genetics (microsatellite and mitochondrial DNA) study to date (2016) which found high divergence between Rocky Mountain and Sierra Nevada bighorn sheep, and that these two subspecies both diverged from desert bighorn prior to or during the Illinoian glaciation (about 315–94 thousand years ago).
+This taxonomy is supported by the most extensive genetics (microsatellite and mitochondrial DNA) study to date (2016) which found high divergence between Rocky Mountain and Sierra Nevada bighorn sheep, and that these two subspecies both diverged from desert bighorn before or during the Illinoian glaciation (about 315–94 thousand years ago).
 Thus, the three subspecies of O. canadensis are: